avatarluca/parssist/README.md

 # parssist
-A Parsergenerator, which takes a extended BNF and builds a Parser (with a certain algorithm).
+A Parsergenerator, which takes an extended BNF and builds a Parser (with a certain algorithm).